 The heart of the home, the arthouse kitchen is spacious and sunny, south-facing windows looking out on the mountain, valley and greenery below.
-There are retro tiles all around the walls, up to 1.8 m, and a beautiful vaulted ceiling.
+There are retro tiles all around the walls, and a beautiful vaulted ceiling.

 The kitchen is entered directly from the shared corridor by a set of simple double doors.
 From the kitchen you have the small sun room and bathroom, the chapel bedroom.
 At the back of the kitchen there is a larder and spectacular stucco arch with cherub angel, vines and floral forms – below this is a window up into the sanctuary room (behind the Buddha statue in the photos).

-In the main kitchen space is a Boschetti 80l water heater, which works from both electricity and/ or fire.
-This serves the open shower in the first bathroom, and the bathtub in the second bathroom.
-There is also a simple 4-ring gas cooker with oven, which works from a gas bottle (the town has recently had gas infrastructure put in, so mains gas will be a future option) – very economical.
+In the main kitchen space there’s a simple 4-ring gas cooker with oven, which works from a gas bottle (the town has recently had gas infrastructure put in, so mains gas will be a future option) – very economical.
 There’s also a lovely retro ceramic sink.

 The high-speed wifi (in the master bedroom) has a strong signal at the kitchen table; it’s a fantastic place to sit and work, looking out over the panorama.
 By the kitchen entrance there are coat-hooks, and the intercom for the main front door.